-Partnered with IBM, we’re offering the first ever, year-long quantum course open to high school students.
-With live instruction from MIT and Oxford quantum researchers, high school students and above will join a global cohort of future quantum scholars and learn about a field often not taught until graduate school.
+In collaboration with IBM, we’re offering the first ever, year-long quantum course open to high school students and above.
+With live instruction from MIT and Oxford quantum researchers, students will join a global cohort of future quantum scholars and learn about a field often not taught until graduate school.

 We’re dedicated to training the future quantum workforce by offering quantum education for high school students and above around the globe.
 With instruction being led by MIT and Oxford researchers, we’re pioneering long-term education in quantum mechanics, quantum computation, and quantum algorithms to help:

 "Before this camp, I had very little exposure to quantum computation.
 In fact, when applying for the camp, I had to research what quantum mechanics even meant!
 At the completion of this camp, I was not only able to define what quantum computation meant but also understand the deeper attributes.
 I loved how this camp was able to make connections with other material outside of quantum; this helped with understanding the material and placing quantum in a broader context.
 I will definitely look into quantum mechanic classes in college!
 I can't wait to see the future of quantum mechanics!
 This camp has also inspired me to pursue and learn more concepts, outside of my high school curriculum."

 “This camp is one of the best experiences that I’ve ever had...As a Latin american student, I don’t have a lot of opportunities to learn topics like quantum computing or quantum mechanics.
 This experience was awesome, I enjoyed everything.
 Of course it was challenging at first, but I learned a lot and it made me realize that maybe quantum computing is what I want to do for the rest of my life.”